MicrosoftDocs/globalization/globalization/internationalization/externalize-resources.md

 ### Extensible applications

 Nonlocalizable text is common in extensible applications.
 Identifiers such as class names, keywords, functions, and database table names fall into this category.
-If such a string is localized, then scripts and extensions become incompatible between locales.
+If such a string is localized, then scripts and extensions become incompatible between different language versions of the application.